opalmedapps/opal-db-management/README.md

 3. QUESTIONNAIREDBV_BRANCH="development"
 > For more information about Docker build view the [official Docker documentation](https://docs.docker.com/engine/reference/commandline/build/)

-### Step 3
+### Step 4
 **Scaffold the project using docker compose**
 The docker compose command uses the directive written in the `docker.compose.yml` file to initiate the required container for a project.
 In our case, it creates a database using the MariaDB image, a PHP environment using the image built in step 2 of this guide, then finally install `adminer`, a GUI to visualise the databases.
-Database information (username, password, etc) and port are also set in the `docker.compose.yml` file.
+Database information (username, password, etc) and port are set in the `.env` file.

 To scaffold our projet simply run the command:
 ```
-docker compose up --build
+docker compose up
 ```
 If you open docker-desktop, you should see that you have a app called `opal-database` running with 3 container.
 > For more information about Docker compose view the [official Docker documentation](https://docs.docker.com/compose/)

-### Step 4
+### Step 5
 **Run the databases revisions**

 With everything install it is now possible to run each DBV scripts to populate the 2 databases.
 In your web browser, go to the 3 following URL and run the scrips according to the on screen instructions.